impostorsguides/impostorsguides.github.io/start-here.md

 I plan to keep track of the open questions I have, and the problems I'm unable to solve on my own.
 If someone else knows how to answer those questions, they can feel free to submit a solution.
 Turning this into a collaboration between multiple engineers would mean that we can help fill in each others' knowledge gaps.

-### To “Send The Elevator Back Down”
+### To "Send The Elevator Back Down"

 I started coding in late 2012 - early 2013, at Dev Bootcamp in Chicago.
 So many teachers, mentors, and fellow students helped me out along the way.
 I would have given up if not for them.
 The least I can do now is pay it forward to those in the same position I was in at that point.

 ### To Make The Learning Resource I Wish I'd Had

-There are some learning resources that speak my language, like the Michael Hartl tutorial (“build an X from scratch” is very much my speed).
+There are some learning resources that speak my language, like the Michael Hartl tutorial ("build an X from scratch" is very much my speed).
 But I find other docs and resources to be maddeningly abstract.
 They're often written by people suffering from the Curse of Knowledge, people who have long since forgotten what it's like to be a beginner.
-I don't think it's productive to tell newbies to “read the fucking manual” when the manual often isn't written with newbies in mind, i.e. without examples, with jargon that goes undefined, etc.
+I don't think it's productive to tell newbies to "read the fucking manual" when the manual often isn't written with newbies in mind, i.e. without examples, with jargon that goes undefined, etc.

 I love newbies and I never want to lose touch with what it was like to be one.
 This is my attempt to offer today's noobs a learning resource that speaks to them at their level.